reimerb13/NFL-Super-Bowl-Analysis/README.md

 <img width="376" alt="image" src="https://github.com/reimerb13/NFL-Super-Bowl-Analysis/assets/79723505/3e1f1b80-3b9d-48ad-a590-d58088337b76">

 The picture above shows the projected 15 Super Bowl points scored by losing teams in Super Bowls from 2024-2039.
-On average, losing teams will score under 20 points (19.81 exactly) to have a Super Bowl defeat.
+On average, losing teams will score over 20 points (20.2 exactly) to have a Super Bowl defeat.
 One team will score a maximum of 35 points during their Super Bowl loss and one team will score 3 points to secure their Super Bowl defeat.

 <img width="1071" alt="image" src="https://github.com/reimerb13/NFL-Super-Bowl-Analysis/assets/79723505/0bde881b-b04b-41a5-a7e3-89cc3dbc206e">